Yuriko Koike: Early life and education

-Career in politics
+Graduation from Cairo University

+Koike has been alleged several times of falsifying her credentials, particularly regarding her graduation from Cairo University in Cairo, Egypt.
+In June 2020, Cairo University released a statement that "Cairo University certifies that Yuriko Koike... graduated from the Department of Sociology, Faculty of Arts, Cairo University in October 1976," denying the allegations.

+Meanwhile, Egyptian allegations that she had committed job fraud first surfaced during 1992, they were more widely reported during the Tokyo's gubernatorial election in 2016, and first reported by Japanese news program Tokudane!.
+Koike sent her graduation certificate to the program in response to allegations.
+In January 2018, a woman who claimed to have been Koike's roommate at Cairo University wrote to the Japanese monthly magazine Bungei Shunjū after reading an article on Koike.
+In 2024, the magazine published an article on their website, including a video where Toshiro Kojima, a lawyer and former aide of Koike, said that he helped to falsify Koike's academic credentials including drafting a fake graduation document.
+Koike has denied the allegations.

+Political career

-Koike was elected to the House of Councillors in 1992 as a member of the Japan New Party.
+After her graduation in Egypt, Koike was elected to the House of Councillors in 1992 as a member of the Japan New Party.
 She was then elected to the House of Representatives in 1993, representing the Hyogo 2nd district.
 In 1996, she was re-elected to the House of Representatives, this time representing the Hyogo 6th district for the New Frontier Party.
 She held this seat in the 2000 election as a candidate of the New Conservative Party.
 She joined the Liberal Democratic Party in 2002.
 She also has been a regular contributor to Project Syndicate since 2010.

 Cabinet service (2003–2007)

 She served as the Minister of the Environment and Minister of State for Okinawa and Northern Territories Affairs in the Cabinet of Prime Minister Jun'ichirō Koizumi.
 Along with Satsuki Katayama and Makiko Fujino, Koike became known as one of Koizumi's "assassins" in the 2005 Lower House election, running in Tokyo against an LDP hardliner candidate who opposed Koizumi's policies.

 She was appointed the first female Minister of Defense in June 2007 during the first term of Prime Minister Shinzo Abe, but announced in August 2007 that she intended to resign from the post, citing the Aegis classified information leak scandal as a reason.
 Koike later hinted that the much-publicized fight she had had with Chief Cabinet Secretary Yasuhisa Shiozaki over a vice-minister replacement was the real reason, as the opposition would use that to oppose a bill on Japan's terrorism laws.